 Travelers are advised to consider the pros and cons of both the eVisa and the visa on arrival for Vietnam before choosing which is the better option for their stay.

 The visa on arrival has certain advantages worth considering, including the option to have either a 30-day or 60-day stay in Vietnam.
 However, there are some cons to the visa on arrival for Vietnam, including the fact that it requires more paperwork than the eVisa application.

 Applicants for the Vietnam visa on arrival are still required to complete an online form with personal and passport information, and pay a fee with a debit or credit card before travel.
 Visa on arrival holders are also required to pay an additional Vietnam ‘stamp fee’ at the airport, which can only be paid in cash.

-Also, while the eVisa for Vietnam permits holders access at 28 ports of entry, the Vietnam visa on arrival is only available for those traveling by air to the 5 main airports.
-Overall, the eVisa allows the traveler to speed up the application process and gain faster and smoother entry to Vietnam.
+Also, while the eVisa for Vietnam permits holders access at 28 ports of entry, the Vietnam visa on arrival is only available for those traveling by air to the 6 main airports.